Gospel Oak to Barking line: Trains

 Until 2010 London Overground operated six Class 150 two-coach diesel units on the line.
 They were replaced by eight Class 172/0 two-coach diesel multiple units (DMUs).

 In 2017, all trains were diesel powered as the line was not fully electrified, with only two short sections having overhead electrification, at South Tottenham, to provide a link from Seven Sisters to Stratford, and from the junction with the Great Eastern Main Line to Barking but excluding the bay platform which this service uses.
 These sections were used only by occasional electric trains on other routes or by goods trains.

-Electrification of the line was completed in 2018 but no electric trains were running as there were delays with the new Class 710s.
+Electrification of the line was completed in 2018, but electric trains did not run at first as the delivery of the new Class 710 sets had been delayed.
 As the leases for the Class 172 came to an end in early 2019, London Overground temporarily shortened three of its Class 378s to run on the line to substitute the Class 172s until the long-delayed Class 710s entered service on 23 May 2019.
-All of the Class 378s were replaced by 710s by August 2019.
+All of the Class 378s were replaced by Class 710s by August 2019.